 - FRIDAY: MIND WOUNDS The morning sessions will review the most common psychological and medical issues associated with pornography and sexual addiction, both of these issues leading to a significant impact on our marriages ending in divorce.
 Also to be explored are the ramifications, including medical, social and psychological issues surrounding same sex attraction and informed consent.
 The afternoon will offer opportunities to explore the healings of pornography, marital healing, forgiveness, God’s plan for a joy-filled marriage and Theology of the Body principles for sexual conflict resolution.

 - SATURDAY: SPIRIT WOUNDS The morning session will explore the nature of evil as presented by a church certified exorcist who knows evil first hand.
 We will look at the vices which permeate our culture and leading to its wounds.
 Later in the morning, offerings will be made to help win the culture war and heal our wounded culture, our conference theme.
 The afternoon sessions will lead us through virtue, prayer and the sacraments and their necessity for healing, being necessary not only for the wounded but also the healthcare provider, who themselves are wounded.
-Finally, the ultimate healing of the Eucharist and the ultimate example of woundedness in Christ will be offered by Archbishop Chaput at the Basilica of Sts.
-Peter and Paul.
+Finally, the ultimate healing through the Eucharist and the ultimate example of woundedness in Christ will be offered by Archbishop Timothy Broglio and Most Reverend John J. McIntyre at the Cathedral Basilica Shrine of Saints Peter and Paul.
 The visual aspects of two statues represent what the conference is all about.
 The scourged Christ and the resurrected Christ, healed but still with the wounds of the crucifixion as a reminder of how we can imitate Him to those presenting themselves for healing.